124890/124890/README.md

 - 👋 Hi, I’m @124890
-- 👀 I’m interested in mechanical engineering
+- 👀 I’m interested in Materials science, engineering and quantitative trading
-- 🌱 I’m currently learning matlab and inventor
+- 🌱 I’m currently learning python and solidworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...